 - Hemispherectomy– It is most effective in children in whom the seizure focus is a large area in one side or hemisphere of the brain.
 During the surgery, the neurosurgeon will remove one half of the brain that acts as the focus of fits.

 - Corpus Callosotomy– In this, the neurosurgeon will cut the connection between the two halves of the brain.
 You will have this if you have severe and uncontrolled fits that make you fall.

-- VagusNerve Stimulation Surgery (VNS)- In VNS, theneurosurgeon will place a small generator in the chest and connect it to the vagus nerve with the help of a ‘lead’.
+In VNS, the neurosurgeon will place a small generator in the chest and connect it to the vagus nerve with the help of a ‘lead’.
 The generator will stimulate the vagus nerve at ‘set intervals’ and prevent seizures from occurring.

 3. Stereotactic Radiosurgery